Prime Minister in the Indian Constitution

 - While the resignation of a minister merely creates a vacancy, the resignation or death of the Prime Minister means the end of the Council of Ministers.

-- The Prime Minister is the sole channel of the communication between the President and the Ministers and between the Parliament and his Ministers.
+- The Prime Minister is the sole channel of communication between the President and the Ministers and between the Parliament and his Ministers.

 - The Prime Minister is the Chief spokesperson of the government in foreign affairs.